Rational partition models under iterative proportional scaling: Model families satisfying the GRIP

 we see that this is satisfied.
 The staged tree $(\T,\theta)$ additionally satisfies the property that for any two vertices $v,w$ in the same stage, $t(v) = t(w)$.
 In \cite[Lemma 2.13]{AD19} it was shown that this property implies balanced.
 To ``unbalance" the staged tree, one could re-color as blue one of the red vertices, changing the resulting floret.
 For another example of an unbalanced staged tree see \cite[Example 2.14]{AD19}. \end{example}

-One can determine statistical and algebraic properties of a staged tree model from its interpolating polynomial \cite{BGRS18, GS18} and when it is balanced \cite{AD19, DG20}.
+One can determine statistical and algebraic properties of a staged tree model from its interpolating polynomial \cite{BGRS18, GS18} and whether or not it is balanced \cite{AD19, DG20}.
 In particular the following proposition follows from \cite[Thm.
 10]{DG20} and applies to our definition of staged tree models due to \cite[Lem.
 5.13]{AD19}

 \begin{prop} A staged tree model $\Mcal_\T$ is equal to the toric model $\tMT$ if and only if $(\T,\theta)$ is balanced. \end{prop}